If there is one skill that is revered across educational institutions and organizations, it is leadership.

 The introductory paragraph is a crucial one as it lays the foundation for the rest of the essay.
 Does your introduction entice the reader to know more, or does it induce yawns?
 It all depends on how you choose to begin your essay.

-It’s essential to start with a bang and hook the reader from the first sentence.
+It’s essential to start with a bang and write an interesting hook from the first sentence.
 A good hook is written in 1 - 2 sentences and manages to get the reader interested.
 You can start with a funny experience, raise a startling question, or state an interesting fact - there are various ways to begin your leadership essay and capture the reader’s attention.

 Use active voice